manqingzhou/manqingzhou.github.io/_posts/2020-01-08-machine-learning.md

 <img src="/img/posts/feature.png" alt="input and output" align="center"/>
 Once we got a feature matrix, the following question is how to normalize features.
 This is because most of clssifiers calculate the distance between two points.

 There are some ways to scale the range of a feature.
-The one I typically used is Min-max normalization
+The one I typically use is Min-max normalization

 Okay, let me introduce you the first model: K-Nearest Neighbor(KNN).
 In one word, similar things are near each other.
 The implentation is shown below:
 ```